Got 6 hours in Lisbon? Here’s the Perfect Itinerary.

 We explored the grounds snapping photos along the way.
 It’s a massive complex with many buildings and ruins.
 We took our time to enjoy the place and get our money’s worth.

 Heading back down the hill we decided to ride the tram.
-The walk up was great exercise for the day – and we needed to get back down with enough time to buy a shot glass (Eric collects them in every city), get a bite to eat, and get on the metro to head back to the airport.
+The walk up was great exercise for the day – and we needed to get back down with enough time to get a bite to eat, and get on the metro to head back to the airport.
 We also wanted this process to be at a relaxed pace – which it was!

 Exploring the Alfama District